trenta-io/os.trenta.io-site/README.md

 # Trenta OS Website

-A gorgeous parallax website with a Twitter Bootstrap header.
+A beautiful website with everything front and center.